Update DECEMBER 20, 2018: The Farm Bill became law this afternoon and hemp is legal in the United States again!

 Though the hemp industry overall enthusiastically supports the hemp amendment, there are a few dissenting voices.
 Veronica Carpio, of Grow Hemp Colorado, objects to hemp-only legalization bills which allows some growers to profit off the cannabis plant while growers and users of psychoactive cannabis remain in prison.

-“No one goes to prison for hemp charges, but people go to prison and lives are still ruined over marijuana,” she told us, echoing comments she made around a previous, failed hemp legalization bill.
+“No one goes to prison for hemp charges, but lives are ruined over marijuana,” she emphasized.

 HEMP LEGALIZATION IS CLOSER THAN EVER TO REALITY

 The 2018 farm bill is an omnibus piece of legislation which ensures continued funding for numerous agricultural and social programs.
 Pres.
 Donald Trump is almost certain to sign it when it finally reaches his desk.

 Hemp’s legalization may come through alternative methods, but Furnish urges supporters to voice their favor.

 “Contact your representatives and tell them to support McConnell’s hemp language,” he said.

 One easy way to do so is to complete this form on the U.S. Hemp Roundtable website.